eko/foREST/README.markdown

 To complete your actions, don't forget to refresh the `.htpasswd` file with `php console user:refresh`.

+In a Windows environment, you must add directly user:password (unencrypted) in `.htpasswd`

 ### Create a new resource

 Resources consists to create 3 files: